combine-org/combine-org.github.io/content/authors/HARMONY-2024/_index.md

 ### <a name="visa"></a>Visa

 Given that the UK is no longer part of the EU, visa requirements may have changed for you.
 Please check [here](https://www.gov.uk/check-uk-visa).
-If you need a letter to support your application please contact one of the organizers.
+If you need a letter to support your application, please contact one of the organizers.

+<h3>Schedule</h3>

+More details to follow...

 ### <a name="attendees"></a>Attendees